galportnoy/Assembler-in-C/README.md

 This is a course project to build an assembler in C.
-The files are divided to the preassembler , first pass , second pass and all the structure and the file handlers and utils.
+The files are divided to the preassembler , first pass , second pass, structure, file handlers and utils.